 - Scoop the litter at least once a day.
 Ideally, do so every time your cat uses the litter box.
 If you use a clumping litter, it will be obvious where your cat has eliminated.

 - Completely change the litter at least twice a week.
 While you’re doing this, clean the litter box itself.
 Don’t use strong-smelling chemicals as they will deter your cat.
 Dish soap is sufficient.

 - Before applying litter to a box, sprinkle a layer of baking soda or dry tea leaves.
 As Apartment Therapy explains, these absorb and mask the scents of your cat’s waste.

 Eventually, you’ll need to replace your pet’s litter box.
 Cats scratch the floor after pooping.
 Cats also scratch and dog at their litter box.
 This will create grooves that bad smells sink into.

 You should also avoid the use of scented litter.
-This will theoretically mask the smell of waste.
-However, it may also deter your cat from using the box in the first place.
+This will mask the smell of waste., but it may also deter your cat from using the box in the first place.